-Steve Williams was elected mayor of Huntington, West Virginia, in November 2012 and was re-elected in November 2016.
+Steve Williams was elected mayor of Huntington, West Virginia, in 2012 and re-elected in 2016 and 2020 to become the first three-term mayor in the city's 150-year history.
 Since taking office, he has utilized his diverse background in economic development, finance, state government and local governments to shepherd a renaissance in Huntington that has not been seen in decades.

 Under Williams’ leadership, Huntington was named the $3 million grand prize winner of the America’s Best Communities competition in April 2017 for a comprehensive plan to transform Huntington into the economic gateway of the Appalachian region.
 This nationwide contest sponsored by Frontier Communications aimed to spur economic development in small communities.
 More than 350 communities entered.
 Working with community leaders, Williams’ administration has been able to leverage more than $55 million in additional grants, philanthropic contributions and corporate investment for the neighborhoods of Highlawn, Fairfield and West Huntington since the competition began in 2015.